kinifi/localization-tool/README.md

 ![Localization Icon](http://i.imgur.com/CxUqIt3.png)

+## How To Get Started
+- (optional) Fork this repository into your own BitBucket account
+- Clone this repository onto a location on your computer.
+- Open the project in Unity.
+- Import the folder into your Unity Project

 ## Native Language - Player Settings
 - Each game selects a native language in the player settings
 - API